 \subsection{Data Preparation}

-The rapid development of LLMs has led to the emergence of numerous high-quality datasets, laying a solid foundation for building powerful LLMs \citep{penedo2024fineweb, chen2023chinesewebtext}.To construct a high-quality dataset tailored for long-form generation, we collect a diverse set of long-form generation instructions from WildChat-1M \citep{zhao2024wildchat}, a large-scale dataset of real-world human-LLMs interactions.
+To construct a high-quality dataset tailored for long-form generation, we collect a diverse set of instructions from WildChat-1M \citep{zhao2024wildchat}, a large-scale dataset of real-world human-LLMs interactions.
 We first conduct deduplication to remove redundant instructions.
 Then, we employ Qwen3-235B-A22B \citep{yang2025qwen3} to filter out instructions that specifically call for long-form generation.
-Furthermore, considering that adherence to length constraints is a critical aspect of long-form generation tasks, we augment each instruction with the target word count by leveraging Qwen3-235B-A22B for analysis.
-Detailed prompts are provided in Appendix A.
+Furthermore, considering that adherence to length constraints is a critical aspect of long-form generation tasks, we augment each instruction with the target word count by leveraging the same LLM for analysis.
+Detailed prompts are shown in Appendix \ref{prompt}.